 There have been several significant legislative actions made recently that threaten the services provided by Achieve Services, Inc. and similar programs.
-These include the Olmstead Plan and potential changes to the rates for waivered services.
 We have been actively reaching out to legislators and decision makers within the Minnesota Department of Human Services to ensure that our case is made.

 You can help us by contacting your representatives and telling them that the participants at Achieve Services, Inc. are worthy of the best service possible and a one-size-fits-all approach is not appropriate for all individuals.

 1) Contact your legislator.
 Visit the Minnesota District Search and enter your address and zip code to find out which representatives serve your district.

 2) Contact the Department of Human Services.
 This agency is responsible for many of the policies that affect programs for people with disabilities.
 You can contact them by visiting their official website or sending an e-mail to DSD.PublicComments@state.mn.us.

 3) Post on social media.
 The more people you can get involved, the more likely we are to affect real change.
 Share one of our blog posts (see below) or post a message of support on our Facebook page.

 We have created a sample letter that you can send to your legislators.
 This will also give you some excellent talking points if you have the opportunity to meet any of your representatives in person.
 Simply download the form and fill in your information: